mguery/resume/index.md

 - Registration Volunteer - WordCamp, 2017 - 2019
 - Digital Marketing/WordPress Design - Taproot Foundation, 2018 - 2019
 - Tech Tutor - Bloomfield Public Library, 2017

-## [Info]

-**Reviews**

-* "...Marjy completed the job in a timely and professional manner.
-Marjy helped me by saving time and money."
-* "...found the experience very easygoing.
-She is easy to work with."
-* "...an excellent teacher.
-I highly recommend her to guide you..."
-* "...unfailingly polite to the librarians she worked with and the students she was tutoring.
-Most notable was her patience with sometimes difficult patrons who could be frustrated in learning new computer skills."

-[See how I can add value to your team](https://secure.plum.io/p/hk14dNZ_esxZzpK9gEMvXg), [view resume](https://docs.google.com/document/d/1tBZ8X7tb-ApQqWWxV3zdDfPBW2BqRVGasmktyJaektc), and get in touch with me on [LinkedIn](https://www.linkedin.com/in/msguery).